jncraton/BWMetaAI/docs/command_info.md

 Add all %3(military) to the current attacking party except for %1(byte) of them, however it must send a minimum of %2(byte) of them.

 ## tech (tech) (byte)
 Research technology %1(technology), at priority %2(byte).
+At most 100 build/tech/upgrade commands can be issued per town before overflowing and causing buggy behavior in other towns.

 ## train (byte) (military)
 Train %2(military) until it commands %1(byte) of them.
 Blocks until the %1 units are either trained or in the training queue.

 ## upgrade (byte) (upgrade) (byte)
 Research upgrade %2(upgrade) up to level %1(byte), at priority %3(byte).
 The maximum supported upgrade level is 31.
+At most 100 build/tech/upgrade commands can be issued per town before overflowing and causing buggy behavior in other towns.

 ## wait (word)
 Wait for %1(word) logical game frames.
 A game frame is 42 milliseconds on fastest game speed.